DhanushManickam/ktt_intern/Learning/SQL/DBMS/Leetcodequestion.md

 --Insert values to the table
 insert into  products1795 values (0, 95, 100,105) , (1, 70,null, 80);
 --Query to retrive the data based on question
---Query to retrive the data based on question
 (select product_id , 'store1' as store, store1 as price from products1795 where store1 is not null) union (select product_id, 'store2' as store, store2 as price from products1795 where store2 is not null) union (select product_id, 'store3' as store , store3 as price from products1795 where store3 is not null);
 ```